 Some argue there is truth in every joke.
-There might be, but not necessarily.
+Not necessarily.

 Posted Feb 17, 2013

-Many believe, as the saying goes, “There is a grain of truth in every joke,” or “a joke is truth wrapped in a smile.”
+Many believe as the saying goes, “There is a grain of truth in every joke,” or “A joke is truth wrapped in a smile.”
 Sigmund Freud suggested that jokes were true, serving two purposes: aggression (such as sarcasm) or to expose unconscious desires (the sexual joke).
 But is there really truth in every joke?
-The purpose of this post will be to explore whether or not there is.

 Freud certainly had a point; many jokes are hostile and may indicate the teller’s true feelings.
 This can be seen in ethnic, racial, or other prejudicial jokes.
 Sarcasm provides another example of jokes intimating a person’s true feelings.
-Sarcasm is laced with truth and indicates an underlying anger or hostility that seeks escape.
-Even self-deprecation done in a joking manner may indicate a poor self-image, or an attempt at humbling an otherwise overconfident persona.
+Sarcasm is laced with truth and indicates underlying anger or hostility that seeks release.
+Even self-deprecation done in a joking manner may indicate a poor self-image or an attempt at humbling an otherwise overconfident persona.

 Freud’s other point suggests truth as well; many jokes are sexual in nature.
 As Freud believed there were two basic drives, life (sex) and death (aggression), it stands to reason he would see all jokes in this manner.
 It's certainly possible that making a sexual joke may indicate something about the person’s unconscious sexual desire.
 Many sexual jokes might be from people considered sexually fixated.